 With this approach, the decision maker calculates the expected payoff for each alternative and select the alternative with the largest value.

-In order to use this criterion in the SpiceLogic Decision Tree Maker & Analyzer software, you just need to select the Maximize Expected Utility criterion, and then, for the chance nodes, set the probabilities as Unknown as shown here in details.
+In order to use this criterion in the SpiceLogic Decision Tree Software, you just need to select the Maximize Expected Utility criterion, and then, for the chance nodes, set the probabilities as Unknown as shown here in details.

 Then, if you want to set the probabilities, you click on that "?" mark and the probability dialog shows up like this.